-~Transforming Diversity into the City's Strength~ Diversity-driven Community Development
+~A Vibrant City of Many Colors~ Diversity-driven Community Development

-A pioneer in accessible city planning and multi-stakeholder disaster risk reduction initiatives, Sendai has promoted the creation of a diverse, equitable, and inclusive city with members of the local community through civic engagement.
+A pioneer in barrier-free\ city planning and multi-stakeholder disaster risk reduction initiatives, Sendai has promoted the creation of a diverse, equitable, and inclusive city with members of the local community (civic engagement\).

-In the face of major social changes, such as population decline, falling birthrates, and an aging demographic, we are faced with the need to reshape our environment and create a safe and supportive community where everyone can thrive.
+In the face of major social changes, such as population decline, falling birthrates, and a silvering demographic, we are faced with the need to reshape our environment and create a safe and supportive community where everyone can thrive.
 Our city is also experiencing an increase in diversity as the number of foreign residents, including international students and researchers, grows.
-We must embrace the concept of inclusive growth, a keyword in global dialogue, and encourage diverse interactions that can spark new ideas and innovation, transforming differences into a source of strength.
+We must embrace the concept of "Inclusive Growth\," a keyword in global dialogue, and encourage diverse interactions that can spark new ideas and innovation\, transforming differences into a source of strength.

-A deep sense of pride and affection for Sendai's unique city character-an identity shaped by our historical and cultural traditions, and inclusive values developed with the community-forms the foundation for respecting one another and embracing diversity.
-A "Sendai-inspired approach to diversity-driven community development" with deep and cohesive connections to the local community is key to enhancing Sendai's presence on the global stage.
+A deep sense of pride and affection for Sendai's unique city character\-an identity shaped by our historical and cultural traditions, and inclusive values developed with the community-forms the foundation for respecting one another and embracing diversity.
+A "Sendai-inspired approach to diversity-driven community development" with deep and cohesive connections to the local community is key to enhancing Sendai's presence on the global stage\.

-In line with these guidelines, we will incorporate diversity into all policies and strive to become a "City Chosen by the World" as outlined in our Basic Plan, by creating a safe and vibrant environment where all can thrive.
+In line with these guidelines, we will incorporate diversity into all policies and strive to become a "World-Class City of Choice," as outlined in our Basic Plan\, by creating a safe and vibrant environment where all can thrive.

+Kazuko Kohri

-Kazuko Kohri Mayor of Sendai
+Mayor of Sendai